-Cross-disciplinary researcher, combining computer science with other interests and playful thinking.
+Cross-disciplinary researcher, combining AI and computer science with other interests and playful thinking.

 Themes that reappear in my research and lecturing are artificial intelligence, robots, hybrid bio-digital systems, and of course playfulness.